Hard Shell is a specialized manufacturer of ballistic helmets that protect soldiers and law enforcement officers from bullets and fragments.

 Ballistic Helmet Accessories

-The PASGT ballistic helmet is a high-performance, multi-layer, lightweight combat helmet.
+- The PASGT (US Personal Armor System Ground Troops) helmet is a high-performance, multi-layer, lightweight combat helmet.
 This ballistic helmet has been tested and proven to achieve a rating of Level IIIA.
 The helmets are ideal for ground troops or any combat scenario and are extensively used by SWAT teams, police forces, and the military.
 The helmet has outstanding thermal insulation, water resistance, and temperature resistance under all weather conditions.

 The high cut style of ballistic helmets has grown in popularity as the design of ballistic helmets has improved.
 Over-the-ear combat helmets are lighter than PASGT variants because they are composed of carbon-fibre and other composite materials.
 The lighter weight and ability to attach tactical accessories have increased the military’s and law enforcement’s adoption of high cut ballistic helmets.
 The high cut style has initially been introduced for maritime safety reason although it reduces the amount of protective cover for the user.